New Jersey Juvenile Criminal Defense Attorney

 Experienced Juvenile Crime Lawyer in Hamilton, NJ Aggressively Defends Minors Charged with Criminal Offenses in Mercer County, Middlesex County, Ocean County, and Throughout NJ

 Juvenile offenders can avoid severe penalties with the right legal representation and instead complete community service, rehabilitation, or other non-imprisonment alternatives.
-However, without proper legal guidance from an experienced criminal defense attorney, juvenile crimes can have a serious impact on the rest of a young person’s life.
+However, without proper legal guidance from an experienced New Jersey Juvenile Criminal Defense Attorney, juvenile criminal offenses can have a serious impact on the rest of a young person’s life.

 In the State of New Jersey, a person is tried as a juvenile if he or she is under the age of 18 at the time their offense was committed.
 Even if the juvenile turns 18 during a trial, they are still treated as a juvenile.

 However, New Jersey judges have quite a wide discretion on how to handle juvenile cases.
 In very serious cases, such as murder or assault, it is possible for a judge to waive the juvenile up and try him or her as an adult.
 When this happens, a juvenile could face adult charges and be imprisoned.

 Get Free Advice From An Experienced Criminal Defense Lawyer.
 All You Have To Do Is Call 609-853-5579 or Fill Out Our Free Case Evaluation Form.

 *Free consultation not available for family or divorce matters.

 If your child was arrested or is under investigation for a juvenile crime, you need to know how juvenile charges are handled in New Jersey.
 In fact, you should know that as a parent, you are required to hire a lawyer for your child; unless it is a minor matter that has already been referred to a Juvenile Conference Committee.